$q$-deformations of the Tsetlin library: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows. \begin{itemize} \item In \cref{section.results}, we define the three $q$-deformations of the Tsetlin library $\hatTqx, \Tqx$ and $\wordTqx$.
-We state our main results, namely the stationary distribution and the spectrum for each of these three. \item In \cref{section.flags}, we define the inclusion and projection maps, and show that the diagram in \cref{figure.commuting diagram} commutes.
-We also relate the $q$-Tsetlin library to the $q$-free left regular band. \item In \cref{section.eigenvalues}, we compute the characteristic polynomial for each case. \item In \cref{section.stationary distribution}, we derive the stationary distribution for each case. \end{itemize}
+We state our main results, namely the stationary distribution, the spectrum for each of these three, and convergence to stationarity. \item In \cref{section.flags}, we define the inclusion and projection maps, and show that the diagram in \cref{figure.commuting diagram} commutes.
+We also relate the $q$-Tsetlin library to the $q$-free left regular band. \item In \cref{section.eigenvalues}, we compute the characteristic polynomial for each case. \item In \cref{section.stationary distribution}, we derive the stationary distribution for each case. \item In \cref{section.convergence}, we analyze convergence to stationarity and proof the upper bounds on mixing times. \end{itemize}